msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 From this screen you can:

 - View a list of Sensors
-- Import data from a Berlinger Q-tag
+- Import data from a Berlinger FridgeTag

 ### Sensor list